Leaders do not need to be psychics, mediums or fortune tellers.

 Occasionally, a leader tells me that this kind of thinking is actually self-indulgent and unproductive.
 That awareness is extraordinary, a huge leap forward and away from these thinking traps.
 Mind reading is arrogant.
 Fortune telling is obnoxious.
 Catastrophizing is just silly.
 Leaders who get stuck in these thinking traps aren’t helping others or themselves.
 They aren’t even leading when they are stuck here.

 To get out of these kinds of thinking traps, focus on what’s real and in the moment.
 Don’t assume.
 Don’t exaggerate.
 Don’t fool yourself into thinking you already have all the answers.
 Instead, take a deep breath and open your mind up to new possibilities.
 Listen instead of talking.
 Evaluate your runaway thoughts and seize control of them.

 Once you are back in control, notice the cracks in that crystal ball you’ve been relying on and trapped by.
 Consider getting rid of it once and for all.

 The CONNECT2Lead Blog and training programs are products of People First Productivity Solutions.
 We build organizational strength by putting people first.
-Subscribe to the CONNECT2Lead Blog for weekly tips and techniques on leading with a people first approach.
-To learn more about our training programs, take a look at our 2015 course catalog.
+If you’d like to read more this month about Thinking Traps like thesee, subscribe to the CONNECT2Lead Blog RSS Feed and check out this recent post on LinkedIn Pulse.